TreyLathe/logo-creator/README.md

 THEN an SVG file is created named `logo.svg`
 AND the output text "Generated logo.svg" is printed in the command line

-After input is recieved, a file is created shape.svg (???? need to change to logo.svg) and output text that file was created is displayed.
+After input is recieved, a file is created logo.svg and output text "Generated logo.svg" is displayed.

 >WHEN I open the `logo.svg` file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered

-?????
-Need to change size of pixel image and put in browser automatically?
-In more folder?
+Creates 300x200px svg image. (put in browser automatically?
+In more folder?)

 ## FUTURE DIRECTIONS AND CONTRIBUTING